Lifeline Eligibility: Who Qualifies for the Lifeline Program?

 You may qualify for Lifeline if you participate in Medicaid

 Medicaid is a government insurance program that provides health coverage to low-income individuals.
 Medicaid can help pay for doctor visits, prescriptions, and other healthcare services.
 Because this program is funded jointly by states and the federal government, each state has its own rules about who is eligible and what is covered.
-If you think you might be eligible for Medicaid, contact your state Medicaid agency or visit the Medicaid website to learn more and apply.

 3. SSI